mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 In the above example the best rule that was found simply selectes all series based on the modality (CR).

-For now I end up with what I know, an SQL-like grammar :-/.
-This is working right now (newlines and formatting are superfluous):
+Here is a more complex example of a select statement.
+The syntax is similar to SQL, newlines and formatting are superfluous.

 ```bash
 ror config --select '